freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 - Use the `git log` command with the correct flag
 - It's the `--oneline` flag
+- Use `-5` with your `git log --oneline` command
-- Type `git log --oneline` into the terminal and press enter
+- Type `git log --oneline -5` into the terminal and press enter

 ## 1720. git rebase interactive HEAD~2